joshuaeckroth/cse1211-website/labs/_posts/2013-09-16-group-project-1.markdown

 ## Tron example

 Note, score is missing in this example.
-Also, it seems obvious to include a second player, who uses WASD keys to control their movements.
+Also, it seems obvious to include a second player, who uses WASD keys to control his/her movements.

 {% highlight java %}